merlos/gtfs-api/README.md

 name clashing, just add the column `feed_id` with a unique value in each `feed_info.txt` file of all your feeds.

-GtfsApi importer will add the value of the column `feed_id` as prefix on all the ids of all the files of the feed.
+__TODO__ GtfsApi importer will add the value of the column `feed_id` as prefix on all the ids of all the files of the feed.
 For example, in a feed that has feed_id= "CA" and an `agency.txt` has
 `agency_id="CADE"` then the stored value for agency will be `"CA_CADE"`.

 Some feeds may not include `agency_id` in `agency.txt`.
 In those cases `agency_id`